What you need to know

 This is what your application will be assessed against.

-- Apply for Footpath Trading and Parklet Permit via our online application form
+- Apply for Footpath Trading Permit via our online application form

-Your application may be referred to multiple departments in Council to determine suitability and if it meets all requirements.
-Depending on the assessment, amendments to your proposal may be required.
+Your application may be referred to other departments in Council to determine suitability and if it meets all requirements.
+Depending on the assessment, amendments to your proposal may be requested.

-Please note, Footpath Trading and Parklet Permits are non-transferrable between business owners.
+Please note, Footpath Trading Permits are non-transferrable between business owners.

-If you are taking over a business, you will need to apply for a new Footpath Trading and Parklet Permit.
+If you are taking over a business, you will need to apply for a new Permit.

 If you have sold or are closing the business, you will need to notify us to cancel your permit.